 It meets stringent FDA food contact standards, so you really can’t ask for a safer starting point.

 But safety isn’t all Hydro Flask has going for it.
-I put these bottles through rigorous insulation and durability tests, and they passed with flying colors—making them one of the most reliable bottles in my arsenal.
+I put these bottles through rigorous insulation and durability tests, and they passed with flying colors.
+It’s one of the most reliable bottles in my collection.

 If Hydro Flask sounds like the perfect fit for you, I recommend going for the 32 oz. size because it’s incredibly versatile.